Duality in Monoidal Categories: Abstract

 \section{Abstract}

 We compare closed and rigid monoidal categories.
-Closedness is defined by the tensor product having a right adjoint: the internal-hom functor.
-Rigidity on the other hand generalises the concept of duals in the sense of finite-dimensional vector spaces.
-A consequence of these axioms is that the internal-hom functor is implemented by tensoring with the respective duals.
-This raises the question: can one decide whether a closed monoidal category is rigid, simply by verifying that the internal-hom is tensor-representable?
-At the \textit{Research School on Bicategories, Categorification and Quantum Theory}, Heunen suggested that this is not the case.
-In this note, we will prove his claim by constructing an explicit counterexample.
+Closedness is defined by the tensor product having a right adjoint: the internal hom functor.
+Rigidity, on the other hand, generalises the duality of finite-dimensional vector spaces.
+In the latter, the internal hom functor is implemented by tensoring with the respective duals.
+This raises the question: can one decide whether a closed monoidal category is rigid, simply by verifying that the internal hom is tensor-representable?
+We provide a counterexample in terms of the category of \(\mathfrak{sl}_2(\mathbb{C})\)-crystals.
+As a byproduct, we obtain characterisations of the \GV{} duality and rigidity of functor categories endowed with Day convolution as their tensor product.
+This has various applications, three of which we study in detail: generalisations of quasi-Frobenius algebras, called QF-2 algebras; Mackey functors, where we prove that, as expected due to work of Bouc, an object being rigidly dualisable is equivalent to it being finitely-generated projective; and crossed modules of finite groups, where we associate to each of these objects a \GV{} category of group-graded representations.